docksal/ci-agent/README.md

 `DOCKSAL_HOST` or `DOCKSAL_HOST_IP`

-The address of the remote Docksal host, which is hosting sandboxes.
+The address of the sandbox server.
 Configure one or the other.
 If using `DOCKSAL_HOST`, make sure the domain is configured as a wildcard DNS entry.
 If using `DOCKSAL_HOST_IP`, the agent will use `nip.io` for dynamic wildcard domain names for sandboxes.

 `DOCKSAL_HOST_SSH_KEY`

-A base64 encoded private SSH key, used to access the remote Docksal host.
+A base64 encoded private SSH key, used to access the sandbox server.

 Note: on macOS `cat /path/to/<private_key_file> | base64` can be used to create a base64 encoded string from a private SSH key, while on Linux and in WSL on Windows 10 `cat /path/to/<private_key_file> | base64 -w 0` should be used to avoid output wrapping of the `base64` command).